-Figure 13.
+Figure 14.
 Language Other than English Spoken at Home

-Figure 13 shows the proportion of residents in Fort Bend and Harris counties who speak a language other than English at home.
-Approximately 38% of residents in Fort Bend County and almost 44% of residents in Harris County speak a language other than English as compared to 35.3% in Texas and 21.3% in the U.S. This is an important consideration for the effectiveness of services and outreach efforts, which may be more effective if conducted in languages other than English alone.
+Figure 14 shows the proportion of residents in Fort Bend, Harris, and Wharton counties who speak a language other than English at home.
+Approximately 38% of residents in Fort Bend County and almost 44% of residents in Harris County speak a language other than English as compared to 35.3% in Texas and 21.3% in the U.S. At 24.6%, Wharton County has the lowest proportion of residents who speak a language other than English at home.
+This is an important consideration for the effectiveness of services and outreach efforts, which may be more effective if conducted in languages other than English alone.